 THAT was a big, big deal.

 The next day?
 I did it again.
+I must have had pizza for lunch for two weeks.
 Now, I was feeling quite sure that I was going to have to buy new pants.

-But something happened on the third day.
-Come lunch time, I THOUGHT about the frozen pizza in the freezer and started to tell myself "Nooooo, you've had enough."
+But something happened.
+Come lunch time one day, I THOUGHT about the frozen pizza in the freezer and started to tell myself "Nooooo, you've had enough."
 But changed my mind.
 I baked it and cut it up and stared at it.
 Do you know my stomach felt queasy????
 I closed my eyes and listened to that feeling.
 What was my body telling me?

 After a moment, I opened my eyes and put a couple slices on a paper plate.
 I sat down at the table and made myself really pay attention to the taste, the texture, the smell of that pizza.
 By the time I was a few bites in, it didn't taste good!
 It tasted kind of greasy and salty and ... not much else in the flavor department.